Hernia

 Hemorrhoids

 You don’t have to sit still for hemorrhoids Did you know that by age 50, about half of people will experience hemorrhoids?
-If you’re one of them – and you’ve had enough of the burning, itching and pain – call us today.
-Treatment is available on an outpatient basis,...
+If you’re one of them – and you’ve had enough of the burning, itching and pain – learn about your treatment options today.
+Take a stand against...

 Upper GI Endoscopy

-If you’re suffering with symptoms or a condition affecting your digestive health, Alta Vista Regional Hospital is here to help.
-Upper GI endoscopy is a simple outpatient procedure to help diagnose and treat problems with the esophagus, stomach, upper intestine or...
+Are you suffering with symptoms or a condition affecting your digestive health?
+Upper GI endoscopy can be a simple outpatient procedure to help diagnose and treat problems with the esophagus, stomach, upper intestine or first part of the small intestine (duodenum)....